Why hire a Timeshare Attorney?

 When a consumer signs on the dotted line with a developer, they enter into a legally binding agreement.
 Though they may not like it, they have entered into a contract that is completely enforceable and which will, indeed, be enforced, unless fraud can be proven.
 It’s a legal question, a legal issue – and so you’ll need a lawyer when it comes time to dispute, exit, or nullify that legal contract after the rescission period has ended.

-In addition to legal knowledge of the timeshare industry, access to various negotiations and remedies, retaining an attorney offers other advantages to consumers seeking relief, which a private organization or third party simply cannot provide.
+In addition to legal knowledge of the timeshare industry, access to various negotiations and remedies, retaining an attorney offers other advantages to consumers seeking relief, which a private organization or third party exit company simply cannot provide.
 What do we mean?

 A Timeshare Lawyer Can Help You Exit Your Timeshare